Decorating & Design

 A Welcoming Urban Farmhouse Kitchen

 This homeowner’s busy life was not helped by her stress-inducing kitchen.
-In a collaborative effort, Tommy Smythe, Trish Johnston and Brian McCourt all stepped in to update the dysfunctional galley kitchen.
+In a collaborative effort, Tommy, Trish Johnston and Brian McCourt all stepped in to update the dysfunctional galley kitchen.
 Two lantern pendants brighten the kitchen – a splurge, but just right for illuminating the island where homeowner Jennifer bakes cookies with her grandkids.

 Preserving the home’s rustic country vibe meant installing a hearth-style vent hood, French inlayed slate floors strong enough to withstand the wear and tear of daily traffic, and matte white appliances that felt “friendlier than stainless steel,” says Tommy.